StevenMaude/blog-content/posts/2016/windows-7-secure-boot.md

 again.

 !!! article-edit ""
-    Having tested this on a PC with this exact problem, the answer is yes, this works fine.
+    Edit September 2016: Having tested this on a PC with this exact problem, the answer is yes, this works fine.
 This Windows 7 was installed in UEFI mode, had Secure Boot enabled until this ASUS problem occurred earlier this year, and was then upgraded to Windows 10 with Secure Boot disabled.
     Enabling Secure Boot after the upgrade was successful.

 [^1]: Previously, I had recommended updates set to automatically install, but unfortunately it's now necessary to make sure you don't [inadvertently install